sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 	The logFC are highly correlated.
-	FDRs show less correlation but their **rank** are higly correlated : they come in a very similar order.
+	FDRs show less correlation but their **ranks** are highly correlated : they come in a very similar order.